-With Reonomy Comps, you can take any property of interest and quickly find a list of other properties that are comparable in value and opportunity.
+Reonomy has real estate comparables that allow you to take any property of interest and quickly find a list of other properties that are very similar in value and opportunity.

-Comps are based on prior sales transactions, locational influencers, and building characteristics.
+Comps are based on prior sales transactions, locational influencers, building characteristics, and more.

 Take your property’s most recent sale price and combine it with your existing knowledge of the market’s general appreciation or depreciation.

-Combine that with your list of comparable properties, and you’ll know exactly what the fair market value of a property is before even reaching out to its owner.
+Combine that with your list of comparable properties, and you’ll know exactly what the fair market value of a property is before even reaching out to an owner.

 4. Have the Property Inspected [✓]

-As a seasoned commercial real estate investor, you’ll likely understand the necessity of enlisting a certified outside professional to inspect a property, to ensure that your potential purchase is as described and that the property facilities are in working order.
+Still, you should enlist a certified outside professional to inspect your property of interest, to ensure that your purchase is as described and that the property facilities are in working order.

-As such, operational due diligence will be high on your list of assurances before you transfer funds.
+As such, operational due diligence will be high on your list of assurances.

 - Is it structurally sound?